PFT Associate Biographies

 Philip Malsbury (Mayplace)

-Phil has been a School Governor for four years and is currently the Vice-Chair at Mayplace Primary School.
+Phil has been a School Governor for five years and has recently been elected as Chair at Mayplace Primary School.
 Phil has significant experience in governance from his day job as an IT architect and has three children who are all in primary school so he wanted to help contribute to their school to provide the best possible education for them and all other children as far as possible.
 In his time as a School Governor, he has been involved in a number of activities to improve Governance in Mayplace including leading the Governors’ approach on Policy Reviews, Governor Visits to the School and training for Governors (using gaps identified by the Governors’ annual skills audit.
 He also created the Annual Governors’ Handbook which is an invaluable bible of information for all Mayplace Governors.

 Lindsay Shipway (Cuxton)